-In October 2020, ESG analysts drafted maintenance guides with the assistance of Surfrider Foundation Europe, an NGO.
-OFI AM joined with this association for its expertise on plastic pollution in oceans and streams.
+In October 2020, ESG analysts drafted maintenance guides with the assistance of Surfrider Foundation Europe, an NGO recognized for its expertise on plastic pollution in oceans and streams.
 Surfrider's mission is to protect and to enhance the value of lakes, rivers, oceans, waves and shorelines.
 It currently has 18,000 members and operates in 12 countries.